ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 - reduces duplication of effort

 ### Design System Working Group
-The DesignOps team set up a working group which includes representatives from different disciplines and agencies across the MoJ.
+The Design Operations team set up a working group which includes representatives from different disciplines and agencies across the MoJ.

 The working group ensures components and patterns published in the Design System are of a high quality and meet user needs.